European shares hit highs as PMI data comes as New Year's gift

 LONDON, Jan 2 Major European equity indexes climbed to new highs in thin trading on Monday, with strong manufacturing reports from the region boosting sentiment on the first trading day of 2017.

-Italy's FTSE MIB index was up 1.7 percent at its close, hitting its highest level since January 2016.
-Germany's DAX rose 1 percent after reaching to its highest in nearly 17 months, while France's CAC gained 0.4 percent following a 13-month peak earlier in the day.
+Italy's FTSE MIB index was up 1.3 percent by 1037 GMT after rising to its highest since January 2016.
+Germany's DAX rose 0.8 percent after reaching to its highest in nearly 17 months, while France's CAC gained 0.3 percent following a 13-month peak earlier in the day.

 IHS Markit's 2016 manufacturing Purchasing Managers' Index for the euro zone registered 54.9 in December, its highest since April 2011.
 That was well above both the 50 mark which separates growth from contraction, and above November's 53.7.